How to Forgive Someone Who Hurt You: A Gentle, Biblical Path

 “Make every effort to live in peace with everyone and to be holy; without holiness no one will see the Lord.”– Hebrews 12:14 (NIV)

 Peace requires effort and wisdom.
-Sometimes peace means boundaries that prevent further harm while refusing bitterness a home.
+Sometimes peace means maintaining boundaries that prevent further harm while refusing to let bitterness take root.

 “Above all, keep loving one another earnestly, since love covers a multitude of sins.”– 1 Peter 4:8 (ESV)

-Love does not hide injustice; it chooses a posture that seeks restoration and refuses to fan the flames of retaliation.
+Love does not hide injustice; it leans toward restoration and refuses to stoke the fire of retaliation.

 Hands writing a reflective letter at a small desk by warm lamplight.